 A link nurse is a professional more common in Europe; in the United States they’re sometimes referred to as “nursing infection control champions,” according to Saskia v.
 Popescu, PhD, MPH, a nationally known infection preventionist and a member of Infection Control Today®’s Editorial Advisory Board.
 “They are often rare, but they’re a wonderful resource if hospitals can encourage and support link nurse programs,” says Popescu.
-The study was conducted at hospitals in the Netherlands.

 The link nurse provides just that—a link—between IPC and hospital wards and/or departments.
-Ideally, they increase awareness of infection control issues and motivate colleagues to improve in that regard, keeping patients and themselves safer by limiting the spread of healthcare-acquired infection (HAI).
+Ideally, they increase awareness of infection control issues and motivate colleagues to improve in that regard, keeping patients and themselves safer by limiting the spread of healthcare-acquired infections (HAI).
 To be most effective, link nurses need to receive training from the infection control team.
-While infection control link nurse programs exist throughout the world, there’s wide variation on how the programs are organized and implemented.
+Although infection control link nurse programs exist throughout the world, there’s wide variation on how the programs are organized and implemented.

 The survey was divided into five parts and asked whether their institution had an ICLN program or intended to set one up, what were the tasks of the link nurses, what infection prevention professionals felt ICLNs needed to be able to do a better job, what sort of education was provided and how respondents rated the programs.
 In the final part of the survey, respondents were asked to what extent they were able to accomplish their IPC goals through the help of ICLN, the study states.
 This was expressed on a 10-point Likert scale.

 Forty-eight (66.7%) completed surveys came from hospitals with an ICLN program; 18 (25%) from hospitals planning to implement one in the near future.
 Six (8.3%) said that their ICLN programs had been abandoned due to lack of support from the ward and/or hospital management.